alsmola/graphgrc/nist80053/sa-9.md

-# SA-9 - External System Services
+# NIST 800-53v5 - SA-9 - External System Services
 - Require that providers of external system services comply with organizational security and privacy requirements and employ the following controls: \[ Assignment: controls \];
 - Define and document organizational oversight and user roles and responsibilities with regard to external system services; and
 - Employ the following processes, methods, and techniques to monitor control compliance by external service providers on an ongoing basis: \[ Assignment: processes, methods, and techniques \].